WangKehanK/Object-Oriented-Design/BoardGame/src/README.md

 - For both games, each cell of the board will be printed with a number, after you can enter the corresponding number to place the mark at the desired position, the number will be replaced by the corresponding mark.
 - For both games, I've implemented to handle most of special cases.
 For example, when you enter 10 to a 3x3 Board or enter "a" to a team size, the system will print that "Please enter a valid number".
 - For both games, when the team size is greater than 1, I assume the player will not enter the duplicated name; I also assume the user will never input any empty contents.
+- The player should always enter the number of corresponding cell to place the mark, e.g for TicTacToe, when you enter 1 for team 1, the position 1 will be filled by X; and when you enter 2 for team 2, the position 2 will be filled by O.

 ## 2. Structure
 ```
 ├─board